ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 ##### 2. :x: Write Simple Units of Code

 We read about writing simple units of code and we agree in one thing: it's very important to get things simple.
 Is it possible to achieve?
 Our response is yes.
-Well, in this case we need to reduce complexity by extracting sub-branches to separate units of no more than 4 branch(if, for, while, etc).
+Well, in this case we need to reduce complexity by extracting sub-branches to separate units of no more than 4 branchs(if, for, while, etc).

 Of course, we are the opinion that the overall (McCabe) complexity of a system will not decrease by refactoring a method into several new methods.
 But from a maintainability perspective, a simple unit is easier to understand, and thus modify, than a complex one and simple units ease testing.